kurt-krueckeberg/kurt-krueckeberg.github.io/sphinx/german_emig_recs.md

 - [Bremen Passenger Lists, 1920-1939](http://wwwpassengerlists.de/)

-    From 1875-1908, the staff of the *Nachweisungsbureau* decided to destroy all lists older than 3 years because of lack of office space.
+   **Notes:** From 1875-1908, the staff of the *Nachweisungsbureau* decided to destroy all lists older than 3 years because of lack of office space.
 With the exception of 2,953 passenger lists for the years 1920–1939 all other lists were lost in World War II.
 This is a set of 3,017 lists dating 1920-1939 (of 4420 made during this time period), which was saved by *Die Maus,* a Bremen based genealogical society.
 Over 635,000 passengers are in the database which can be searched by surname, ship name, day of departure, destination harbor and hometown of the passenger.

 - [Bremen Passenger Lists 1920-1939](http://www.schiffslisten.de/index_en.html).